 |IQS School of Management, Ramon Llull University|

 Students normally study 20 credits per semester.
 Choose your modules (also known as classes or courses at other universities) in order of preference when you submit your selections to XJTLU.
-Please look at our module catalogue and specifications.
+Please look at our module catalogue (please notice the information in the link might subject to change according to XJTLU timetable yearly updates) and specifications.
 Your module selections should be approved by your home university before you submit them to XJTLU.
 An exchange student can study a maximum of one Chinese Language module (CLT module) per semester.
 Physical Education (PHE) modules are not available for exchange students.

 You should apply for more modules than you need (we strongly recommend 40 credits per semester), in case we are unable to confirm your first choice because of timetabling clashes and/or module changes.